OnofriAndreaPG/stats4biology/static/_StatbookEng/exercises.md

      150     157   150   140   163
      200     163   156   156   171

-1. Write the linear model for this study and explain the model components
-2. Estimate model parameters
-3. Check for the basic assumptions
-4. What yield might be obtained by using 120 kg N ha^-1^?
+What yield might be obtained by using 120 kg N ha^-1^?
-5. Present the results and comment on them?

 [Sheet: 12.1]

 ### Exercise 2

 A study was conducted to evaluate the effect of increasing densities of a weed (*Sinapis arvensis*) on sunflower yield.
-The experiment was completely randomised.
-Assuming that the yield response is linear, parameterise the model, check the goodness of fit and find the economical threshold level of weed density, considering that the yield worths 150 Euros per ton and the herbicide treatment costs 40 Euros per hectar.
-The observed results are:
+The experiment was completely randomised and the observed results are:

    density   Rep   yield
   --------- ------- --------